SchwabischesBauernbrot/KoboldAI-Client-Wiki/Pro-Tips.md

 The only notable differences between W++ and SBF aside from which models they influence are their basic formatting, and W++ appears to have far more explicit control beyond storing information but can also serve as a means to push instructions.

+You can edit both W++ and SBF pseudocode formats using this [WI Format Editor](https://nolialsea.github.io/Wpp/).

 ## W++

 Language models influenced by W++ are EleutherAI's GPT-J and GPT-Neo series.
 Meta's Opt series has also been speculated to be responsive to W++ pseudocode while observed under research conditions.